Happy-and-Smile/minecraft-protocol/docs/API.md

  * beforePing : allow customisation of the answer to ping the server does.
  It takes a function with argument response and client, response is the default json response, and client is client who sent a ping.
  It can take as third argument a callback.
 If the callback is passed, the function should pass its result to the callback, if not it should return.
+ If the result is `false` instead of a response object then the connection is terminated and no ping is returned to the client.
  * beforeLogin : allow customisation of client before the `success` packet is sent.
  It takes a function with argument client and should be synchronous for the server to wait for completion before continuing execution.
  * motd : default to "A Minecraft server"
+ * motdMsg : A json object of the chat message to use instead of `motd`.
+Can be build using [prismarine-chat](https://github.com/PrismarineJS/prismarine-chat) and calling .toJSON().
+Not used with legacy pings.
  * maxPlayers : default to 20
  * keepAlive : send keep alive packets : default to true
+ * version : the version of the server, defaults to the latest version.
+Set version to `false` to enable dynamic cross version support.
+ * fallbackVersion (optional) : the version that should be used as a fallback, if the client version isn't supported, only works with dynamic cross version support.
- * version : 1.8 or 1.9 : default to 1.8
+ * favicon (optional) : the favicon to set, base64 encoded
  * customPackets (optional) : an object index by version/state/direction/name, see client_custom_packet for an example
  * errorHandler : A way to override the default error handler for client errors.
 A function that takes a Client and an error.
  The default kicks the client.
  * hideErrors : do not display errors, default to false
  * agent : a http agent that can be used to set proxy settings for yggdrasil authentication confirmation (see proxy-agent on npm)
+ * validateChannelProtocol (optional) : whether or not to enable protocol validation for custom protocols using plugin channels for the connected clients.
+Defaults to true
+ * enforceSecureProfile (optional) : Kick clients that do not have chat signing keys from Mojang (1.19+)

 ## mc.Server(version,[customPackets])